 The times assigned for smooth transitions between flight modes.
 The example shows one second assigned to each.
+Please note that flight mode fade in / fade out only works if the mix is flight mode dependent.

 Once programed the flight mode selections are displayed in the mixes.
 Up to 100 flight modes can be programmed.
 Like most functions in ETHOS the user can program descriptive text flight mode names such as Cruise, Speed, Thermal or Normal, Take Off, Landing.